MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/advanced-hunting-windows-defender-advanced-threat-protection.md

 ![Image of Windows Defender ATP advanced hunting query](images/atp-advanced-hunting-query.png)

-First, we define a time filter to review only records from the previous 7 days.
-We then add a filter on the _FileName_  to contain only instances of powershell.exe
+First, we define a time filter to review only records from the previous seven days.

+We then add a filter on the _FileName_  to contain only instances of _powershell.exe_.

 Afterwards, we add a filter on the _ProcessCommandLine_ Finally, we  project only the columns we're interested in exploring and limit the results to 100 and click **Run query**.